tofflemire/tofflemire.github.io/pages/research.md

 <hr>

 ## <a href='https://tofflemire.github.io/other_research/'>Other Research</a>
 I've been lucky to work on many different projects during my research career.
 These projects have been both theory to observation based, making use of data sets spanning the X-ray to near infrared.
-The links below provide a brief summary of the projects I have play a major role in:
+The links below provide a brief summary of the projects I have played a major role in:

 <a href="https://tofflemire.github.io/other_research#wocs"> Studying the Membership and Binary Populations of Open Clusters </a>